Description

 - and judgment difficult.

-Title : Blackbird a.k.a.
-Ars Longa, Vita Brevis
+Title : Ars Longa, Vita Brevis

 Type : Oil on canvas painting